curl/everything-curl/sourcecode-style.md

 ### Long lines

 Source code in curl may never be wider than 80 columns.
-There are two reasons for maintaining this even in the modern era of very large and high resolution screens:
+There are two reasons for maintaining this even in the modern era of large and high resolution
+screens:

 1. Narrower columns are easier to read than very wide ones.
 There's a reason newspapers have used columns for decades or centuries.